pingcap/docs/ticdc/manage-ticdc.md

 The following are descriptions of options available in the `cdc server` command:

-- `gc-ttl`: The TTL (Time To Live) of the service level `GC safepoint` in PD set by TiCDC, specified in seconds.
+- `gc-ttl`: The TTL (Time To Live) of the service level `GC safepoint` in PD set by TiCDC, in seconds.
 The default value is `86400`, which means 24 hours.
-- `pd`: URL of the PD client.
+- `pd`: The URL of the PD client.
 - `addr`: The listening address of TiCDC, the HTTP API address, and the Prometheus address of the service.
 - `advertise-addr`: The access address of TiCDC to the outside world.
 - `tz`: Time zone used by the TiCDC service.
 TiCDC uses this time zone when time data types such as `TIMESTAMP` are converted internally or when data are replicated to the downstream.
 The default is the local time zone in which the process runs.